Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ## Instrumentation

-The new Browser SDK offers a new API to instrument events.
-To move forward with the migration, the following API calls must be changed.
+The new Browser SDK offers an API to instrument events.
+To migrate to the new SDK, you need to update a few calls.
+The following sections detail which calls need to be changed.

 ### Initialization